In english

 Latest news

-The Riksdag has voted in favour of the Government’s proposals on changed amortisation requirements and mortgage caps.
+The Riksdag voted in favour of the Government’s proposals on more stringent regulations on invasive alien species.

 The following is a selection of events during the current week.
 A full schedule is available in the Swedish calendar.